Exact Terms

 Startup Validation term

-Switching cost: meaning, examples, and AI prompt use.
+Switching cost: meaning, examples, and expert terminology.

 Captures the friction that keeps people on their current solution.